MadLadSquad/UntitledImGuiFramework/README.md

 uses the framework, please contribute to the list!

-The organization trello board can be found [in this trello board](https://trello.com/b/HmfuRY2K/untitleddesktop), it contains organization information on all projects releated to UDE.
+The organization trello board can be found [in this trello board](https://trello.com/b/HmfuRY2K/untitleddesktop), it contains organization information on all projects related to UDE.
 The framework can be found in its corresponding cards